tshepang/blog/content/2014 movie review.md

 ==========

 My **favorite character** is the adoptive father in [The Book Thief], played by Geoffrey Rush.
-He\'s followed by the charming China Doll in *Oz the Great and Powerful*, which is about as cute and lovable as characters get.
+He's followed by the charming China Doll in *Oz the Great and Powerful*, which is about as cute and lovable as characters get.
 In third place is Valka, the mother of the lead character in [How To Train Your Dragon 2].